Division (military): Canada

-The first division-sized formation raised by the Canadian military was the First Contingent of the Canadian Expeditionary Force; raised in 1914, it was renamed the Canadian Division in early 1915 when it took to the field, and became the 1st Canadian Division when a 2nd Canadian Division took to the field later that year.
-A 3rd Canadian Division and 4th Canadian Division saw service in France and Flanders, and a Fifth Canadian Division was disbanded in the United Kingdom and broken up for reinforcements.
+The first division-sized formation raised by the Canadian military was the First Contingent of the Canadian Expeditionary Force; raised in 1914, it was renamed the Canadian Division in early 1915 when it took to the field, and became the 1st Canadian Division when the 2nd Canadian Division took to the field later that year.
+Later, the 3rd Canadian Division and 4th Canadian Division saw service in France and Flanders, while the 5th Canadian Division was disbanded in the United Kingdom and broken up for reinforcements.
 The four divisions (collectively under the command of the Canadian Corps) were disbanded in 1919.

 Canada had nominal divisions on paper between the wars, overseeing the Militia (part-time reserve forces), but no active duty divisions.
-On 1 September 1939, two divisions were raised as part of the Canadian Active Service Force; a Third Division was raised in 1940, followed by a First Canadian (Armoured) Division and Fourth Canadian Division.
-The First Armoured was renamed the Fifth Canadian (Armoured) Division and the Fourth Division also became an armoured formation.
+On 1 September 1939, two divisions were raised as part of the Canadian Active Service Force; the 3rd Division was raised in 1940, followed by the 1st Canadian Armoured Division and the 4th Canadian Division.
+The 1st Armoured was renamed the 5th Canadian (Armoured) Division and the 4th Division also became an armoured division.
 The 1st and 5th Divisions fought in the Mediterranean between 1943 and early 1945; the 2nd, 3rd and 4th Divisions served in Northwest Europe.
-A Sixth, Seventh and Eighth Division were raised for service in Canada, with one brigade of the Sixth Division going to Kiska in 1943.
+The 6th, 7th and 8th Divisions were raised for service in Canada, with one brigade of the 6th Division going to Kiska in 1943.
 By 1945, the latter three divisions were disbanded as the threat to North America diminished.
-A Third Canadian Division (Canadian Army Occupation Force) was raised in 1945 for occupation duty in Germany, organized parallel to the combatant Third Division, and a Sixth Canadian Division (Canadian Army Pacific Force) was undergoing formation and training for the invasion of Japan when the latter country surrendered in September 1945.
+The 3rd Canadian Division (Canadian Army Occupation Force) was raised in 1945 for occupation duty in Germany, organized parallel to the combatant 3rd Division, and a 6th Canadian Division (Canadian Army Pacific Force) was undergoing formation and training for the invasion of Japan when the latter country surrendered in September 1945.
 All five combatant divisions, as well as the CAOF and CAPF, were disbanded by the end of 1946.

-A First Canadian Division Headquarters (later renamed simply First Division) was authorized once again in April 1946, but remained dormant until formally disbanded in July 1954.
-Simultaneously, however, another "Headquarters, First Canadian Infantry Division" was authorized as part of the Canadian Army Active Force (the Regular forces of the Canadian military), in October 1953.
+The 1st Canadian Division Headquarters (later renamed simply 1st Division) was authorized once again in April 1946, but remained dormant until formally disbanded in July 1954.
+Simultaneously, however, another "Headquarters, 1st Canadian Infantry Division" was authorized as part of the Canadian Army Active Force (the Regular forces of the Canadian military), in October 1953.
 This, the first peacetime division in Canadian history, consisted of a brigade in Germany, one in Edmonton and one at Valcartier.
 This division was disbanded in April 1958.

-The First Canadian Division was reactivated in 1988 and served until the 1990s when the headquarters of the division was transformed into the Canadian Forces Joint Headquarters and placed under the control of the Canadian Expeditionary Force Command.
+The 1st Canadian Division was reactivated in 1988 and served until the 1990s when the headquarters of the division was transformed into the Canadian Forces Joint Headquarters and placed under the control of the Canadian Expeditionary Force Command.
 The CFJHQ was transformed back into Headquarters, 1st Canadian Division, on 23 June 2010, under command of the Canadian Joint Operations Command.
 The unit is based at Kingston.
 Canada currently has four other divisions and all these are under command of the Canadian Army.